znuny/manual/source/admin/dynamicfields/screens.rst

          :width: 70%

-You can select on or multiple fields + their currently assigned views for the export.
+You can select one or multiple fields + their currently assigned views for the export.

 As a result you get a YAML file as download, which then can be imported on other instances.